leihehehe/High-availability-shopping-system/README.md

 CDN(Content Delivery Network) could be used for storing static resources so that users could access websites faster.

 # Spring Cloud Microservices & resilience4j
 Since I did not implement RESTful API for my project, microservices was not used.
-However, it is still a good choice if you do a pure bank-end application(RESTful API)
+However, it is still a good choice if you do a pure back-end application(RESTful API)
 ## Why use resilience4j?
-- The downstream service may be down and the request will keep going to the down service, exhausting network resources and slowing performances.
+- The downstream service may be down and the request will keep going to the down service, exhausting network resources, and slowing performances.
 - Bad user experience
 - The failure of one service could cascade to other services throughout the whole application.

-In this project, **rate limiter** was used to limit the rate of accessing the website.
+In this project, the **rate limiter** was used to limit the rate of accessing the website.

 # Docker & Kubernetes deployment
 To be done